PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

     return [x, y];
 }
 ```
-**const** works like let, but the variable you declare must be immediately initialized, with a value that can’t be changed afterward.
+**const** works like **let**, but the variable you declare must be immediately initialized, with a value that can’t be changed afterward.
 Constants, variables created by const, are immutable – you can’t assign different values to them.
 ```javascript
 const foo = 'abc';
 foo = 'def'; // TypeError
 ```
 **const** only means that a variable always has the same value, but it does not mean that the value itself is or becomes immutable.
-For example, obj is a constant, but the value it points to is mutable – we can add a property to it.
+For example, _obj_ is a constant, but the value it points to is mutable – we can add a property to it.
-If you want the value of obj to be immutable, you have to take care of it, yourself.
+If you want the value of _obj_ to be immutable, you have to take care of it, yourself.
 For example, by freezing it:
 ```javascript
 const obj = Object.freeze({});
 obj.prop = 123; // TypeError